Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 At some point during the next evening he’d slipped out of camp when nobody was paying attention, stalked down toward the river and cleaned himself up.
 Right about when the camp had noticed his absence he’d returned with what remained of his possessions in a much lighter pack strapped onto his back, his eye-bending suit safely stored away for the moment.
 He padded back between the huts and tents as quietly as a panther and said nothing, just waited the long moment for everyone to notice.

-The difference was…impressive.
+The difference was... impressive.

-Between the megadose of Crude, the damn near half a Werne he’d eaten, and whatever exertion that incredible suit of his demanded, Daar had recovered entirely and clawed himself not just back into fighting trim, but possibly into the finest fighting trim Walsh had ever seen in…well, practically anyone.
+Between the megadose of Crude, the damn near half a Werne he’d eaten, and whatever exertion that incredible suit of his demanded, Daar had recovered entirely and clawed himself not just back into fighting trim, but possibly into the finest fighting trim Walsh had ever seen in... well, practically anyone.
 Every line of his body - hell, his very *being* - radiated strength and crackled with the will and ability to fight.

 He had reappeared at a standoffish distance and nobody said a word as they took in the depth of the change.
 Champion Daar had reinvented himself in mold of an avatar of retribution; strong, fierce, recharged and rejuvenated, his claws sharpened into razors and his fur cleaned up and shorn almost down to the skin.

 And he was *angry.*

 Walsh had only ever briefly glimpsed that darker side of the big furry dude, generally when he was fighting a Doom Noodle or maybe when he was especially annoyed at something.
-Those weren’t really serious moments, though; brief, white-hot flashes of a rage that Walsh could scarcely comprehend but they passed quickly, and were forgotten easily…
+Those weren’t really serious moments, though; brief, white-hot flashes of a rage that Walsh could scarcely comprehend but they passed quickly, and were forgotten easily...

 Not this one.
 Daar had gone right the way through rage and out into a calm place on the far side that would have given even Firth pause.
 His entire body was brittle with the kind of stillness that only the truly *angered* ever achieved.
 And he was absolutely, chillingly quiet and polite as he made the rounds and said his goodbyes.

 It was the kind of rage that transcended species and everyone felt it in their guts.
 Julian shook hands carefully, Master Sergeant Coombes offered a polite nod and a salute.
 Vemik and the Singer both shied away and only approached when he patiently sat on his haunches and nodded respectfully towards Yan.
 Even *Yan* was being deferential, and discreetly kept himself between Daar and the villagers while they shared parting words.

 Hoeff, though, he didn’t have time for that; he leapt up onto the big guy and offered him a hug.
 Daar returned it, gratefully, and that seemed to melt much of the tension out of the moment.
-Coombes shook his head and joined in, then Julian did too, then Yan and eventually Vemik…soon the entire village had mobbed him, pressed small trinkets and talismans into his paws, offered small prayers and their careful gratitude.
+Coombes shook his head and joined in, then Julian did too, then Yan and eventually Vemik... soon the entire village had mobbed him, pressed small trinkets and talismans into his paws, offered small prayers and their careful gratitude.

 He handled it with grace and decorum, and offered his own words of thanks.
 But the rage in his soul had *never* lifted and everyone could see it.